paavo5/ordergrad/README.md

 This is what `lstat_advantage(rewards, alpha)` returns.
 The leave-one-out baseline excludes sample `i`, so it satisfies the usual score-function baseline condition.
 For an i.i.d. batch from the current policy or model, the resulting LR estimator is unbiased for the finite-`K` L-statistic objective under the standard score-function regularity assumptions.

+For the max@K special case, [On Advantage Estimates for Max@K Policy Gradients](https://arxiv.org/abs/2606.06080) studies advantage estimates and baseline design for Max@K policy gradients.
+OrderGrad generalizes that setting from the single maximum rank to arbitrary L-statistic rank weights.

 Practical notes:

 - LR advantages require `K < N`, because a size-`K` leave-one-out subset must still be possible after removing one sample.